If you’re looking for new art ideas, then try this egg art for kids and paint with egg yolk.

 - one egg yolk (we used two because we had two broken eggs, but one would have been more than enough)

-- liquid watercolor or poster paint or other washable liquid paint
+- liquid watercolors or poster paint or other washable liquid paint

 - brushes (you need one separate brush for the yolk and some other brushes for the colors)